 If you have been charged with DWI in San Antonio, but do not live in San Antonio, you will still be required to attend your scheduled court date.
 Even if you hire an attorney to represent you, you must appear.
 Failure to appear will result in a warrant for your arrest.

 If you gave a specimen of your blood, it may take a few months for the State to file the case against you.
 Many times people are frustrated by the delay.
 The delay is typically due to the State waiting for the blood results to come back.
 Statutorily, the State has up to 2 years to file a DWI case.

 I’ve had many out-of-town clients ask if they can fly in for the first court date, enter a plea and move on.
 If the case has been filed, then the answer is yes.
 If the State is waiting on evidence to file the case, the answer is no.

 If the case is filed by your first court date, then you very likely will be able to take a plea on that day if you wish to do so.
 As a rule, I would say it is always better to fully review the evidence and negotiate for some time with the State before taking a plea.
 Doing this may involve multiple settings.
 Weighed against the burdens and impracticalities of travel, waiting may not be worth it.

 Can I get San Antonio DWI Dismissed?

-Depending on your criminal history, if you have a blood alcohol content that is below twice the legal limit, and you were not involved in accident while driving, it may be possible to reduce your charge to something other than DWI.
+Depending on your criminal history, if you have a blood alcohol content that is below twice the legal limit, and you were not involved in an accident while driving, it may be possible to reduce your charge to something other than DWI.
 The benefit of this is that in Texas a DWI is not eligible for deferred adjudication.